bghira/SimpleTuner/OPTIONS.md

                         matches its latent size.
 The recommended behaviour is to use the default value and allow the cache to be recreated.
-  --vae_cache_preprocess
-                        By default, will encode images during training.
-For some situations, pre-processing may be desired.
-To revert to the old behaviour, supply
+  --vae_cache_ondemand  By default, will batch-encode images before training.
-                        --vae_cache_preprocess=false.
+                        For some situations, ondemand may be desired, but it greatly slows training and increases memory pressure.
   --compress_disk_cache
                         If set, will gzip-compress the disk cache for Pytorch files.
 This will save substantial disk space, but may